The pre-law program at St. Mary’s offers advising and other services.

 Students who think they may have an interest in attending law school after St. Mary’s should consult a pre-law adviser as early as possible to take advantage of the opportunities offered by the College.
 At the latest, these students should plan to meet with a pre-law adviser in the spring of their junior year to discuss when to take the LSAT, what law schools to consider applying to, whom to ask for letters of recommendation, how to construct a personal statement, and, in general, how to schedule the time-consuming process of law school application.

-For more information, contact the Career Development Center or the chief faculty pre-law adviser, Diana Boros, Department of Political Science (in Kent Hall).
+For more information, contact the Center for Career & Professional Development or the chief faculty pre-law adviser, Diana Boros, Department of Political Science (in Kent Hall).